Software Engineering: A Modern Approach

 salary.

-Solution: The Template Method design pattern address the problem we’ve stated.
+Solution: The Template Method design pattern addresses the problem we’ve stated.
 It specifies how to implement the template of an algorithm in an abstract class, which we’ll call X, while deferring some steps or methods for implementation in the subclasses of X. In summary, a Template Method allows subclasses to customize an algorithm without changing its fundamental structure, which is defined in the base class.

 Here’s an example of a Template Method for our problem: